aurorascharff/aurorascharff.no/src/content/blog/rebuilding-remix-contacts-in-nextjs-14-with-server-actions.md

 ### "Forms Without Navigation"

-Since we're using server actions on forms we don't have to worry about the default behavior of the form element.
+Since we're using server actions on forms we don't have to worry about the default page refresh behavior of the form element.
 We'll make a new server action to update the favorite flag on the contact, `lib/actions/updateFavorite.ts`.
-We'll are going to use the same pattern of binding to this function with initial contactId arguments as we did in the `updateContact` function to maintain progressive enhancement:
+We'll are going to use the same pattern of binding to this function with initial `contactId` arguments as we did in the `updateContact` function to maintain progressive enhancement:

 ```ts
 // lib/actions/favoriteContact.ts